 Why Choose Term Life Insurance?

-Term life insurance is a way to get the most coverage for lower premiums now, with the understanding that rates will go up as you age.
+Term life insurance is a way to get the coverage at a lower initial rate, with the understanding that rates will go up as you age.

 Why Choose Permanent Life Insurance?